• Skip to primary navigation

 1. Register urlmon.dll File

-urlmon.dll File is used by Dynamic Link Library (DLL) files required for proper functioning of many windows programs installed on your computer.
+urlmon.dll File is used by Dynamic Link Library (DLL) files required for proper functioning of many windows programs installed on a Windows computer.

 Register urlmon.dll File Using Run Command